 Artistic Director & CEO

-The recipient of several awards and accolades, Mr. Vilaro was inducted into the Bronx Walk of Fame in 2016 and was awarded HOMBRE Magazine’s 2017 Arts & Culture Trailblazer of the Year.
-In 2019, he received the West Side Spirit’s WESTY Award, was honored by WNET for his contributions to the arts, and, was the recipient of the James W. Dodge Foreign Language Advocate Award.
-In August 2020, City & State Magazine included Mr. Vilaro in the inaugural Power of Diversity: Latin 100 list.
-In January 2021, Mr. Vilaro was recognized with a Compassionate Leaders Award, given to leaders who are courageous, contemplative, collaborative, and care about the world they will leave behind.
-He is a well-respected speaker on such topics as diversity, equity and inclusion in the arts.
+Mr. Vilaro was inducted into the Bronx Walk of Fame in 2016 and was awarded HOMBRE Magazine’s 2017 Arts & Culture Trailblazer of the Year.
+In 2019, Mr. Vilaro was the recipient of the West Side Spirit’s WESTY Award, was honored by WNET for his contributions to the arts, and most recently, was the recipient of the James W. Dodge Foreign Language Advocate Award.
+In 2022, Mr. Vilaro was included in Crain’s New York lists of Notable Hispanic Leaders and Notable LGBTQ Leaders; and was acknowledged as one of Forbes’ Kings of Culture, Legends of Business.

 You can contact Eduardo at email@example.com.